 Instant Pot Rice a Roni

 Did you grow up eating Rice-a-Roni?
 A pantry staple of busy moms for decades, it always delivered a tasty meal that kids would eat with no complaints.
+This is a lower sodium version made from scratch!

 What you’ll Need

 More good news?
-Making copycat rice a roni in the instant pot uses ingredients you probably already have stocked in your kitchen:
+Making copycat rice-a-roni in the instant pot uses ingredients you probably already have stocked in your kitchen:

 • Long grain or basmati rice